mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-18-oscp-journey.md

 At the end, I cracked exactly 20 boxes from TJNull's list.
 Yea 20, and guess how many of them I cracked without using any hints or looking at online writeups? **One**.
 Thankfully, I still had what left of a little dignity in me to continue pushing, even after HTB absolutely demolised me.

 Towards the end of my 2-months HTB subscription, I believe the JR Penetration Tester path (from TryHackMe) was also released.
 I worked on it and found it to be enriching.
 It solidified what I learnt from HTB and added more.
 After completing the JRPT path, I hacked a few more boxes from HTB but eventually decided to stop when I encountered a stego box.
-At that point, I felt that HTB might not be the best resource, it felt really CTF-Y. Hence, I decided to head to Proving Grounds Practice (PGP) the next month, which many boasts to be great OSCP-prep.
+At that point, I felt that HTB might not be the best resource, it felt really CTF-Y. Hence, I decided to head to Proving Grounds Practice (PGP) the next month, which many boast to be great OSCP-prep.

 ***November 2021 - December 2021*** <br>
 From November 2021 to December 2021, I subscribed to Proving Ground Practice.
 I'm not sure what got into me but I steamrolled PG Practice.
 I think a huge part of my brain clicked after JRPT.
 Even though, in PGP, I was initially overwhelmed with the amount of ports as compared to HTB, I was eventually cracking boxes left and right, rarely requiring hints.
 However, because of this, I got cocky and always looked at hints only after one hour of being stuck.
 I did not "try harder" in PGP.